The Continuous Tensor Abstraction: Where Indices are Real: Case Studies

 Figure~\ref{fig:spatialeval} presents the performance of our generated code in comparison to Shapely~\cite{shapely}, a Python wrapper for GEOS~\cite{geos}, a well-known C++ library widely used in GIS for performing operations on two-dimensional geometries.
 We employed a synthetic dataset that uniformly distributed 10 million points in the range [0,10000] $\times$ [0,10000].
 In both experiments, we increased the size of the query shape along the $x$-axis to augment the number of returned output points.

-Figure~\ref{fig:boxeval} demonstrates that Shapely outperforms our generated code with a geomean of 4.7$\times$ on the box search query.
-This is primarily attributed to Shapely's utilization of an advanced spatial data structure known as STRtree~\cite{strtree}, which accelerates search operations.
-In contrast, our code does not employ any spatial data structure.
-However, Figure~\ref{fig:radiuseval} reveals that our code surpasses Shapely by 9.2$\times$ in terms of the geomean.
-This superiority arises from Shapely's reliance on STRTree, which operates solely on axis-aligned rectangle boxes.
-Shapely retrieves all the points within the bounding box of a circle ([-$R$,$R$] $\times$ [-$R$,$R$]), and then linearly scan the retrieved points to check whether the distance between each point and the center falls within the radius $R$.
-In contrast, our generated code flexibly iterates within the circular region on the fly (Figure~\ref{fig:spatialb}), eliminating the inefficiency of the two-step process in Shapely.
-Our implementation, accomplished in just 4-5 lines of code, offers a considerable advantage compared to Shapely implementations, which involve 501 lines of code for STR tree.
-Considerable potential exists for improving spatial query performance by incorporating a 2D spatial structure into the continuous tensor abstraction.
+Figure~\ref{fig:boxeval} shows that Shapely outperforms our generated code on the box search query, achieving a geometric mean speedup of 4.7$\times$.
+This advantage is mainly due to Shapely's use of an advanced spatial data structure, STRtree~\cite{strtree}, which accelerates search operations.
+In contrast, our code does not employ any spatial data structures.
+However, Figure~\ref{fig:radiuseval} shows that our code surpasses Shapely on the radius query by a geometric mean of 9.2$\times$.
+This improvement ironically stems from Shapely's reliance on STRtree, which only supports box queries.
+For a circular query, Shapely retrieves all points within the bounding box of a circle using STRtree and then performs a linear scan to check if each point lies within the radius $R$.
+In contrast, our generated code directly iterates within the circular region (Figure~\ref{fig:spatialb}), avoiding the inefficiency of Shapely's two-step approach.